Acet-Aminophen/whoami/README.md

  - Fun with Galera( + Haproxy)
  - Fun with Spring Framework
  - Fun with Mybatis
- - Fun with Android(Actually, Since two years ago, as a hobby)
+ - Fun with Android(Actually, I have studied it since two years before, as a hobby)
  - Deployed a project related to indexing & searching system(Elasticsearch, Kibana, Kafka, JAVA) based on Docker
  -